elharo/skaffold/README.md

 -  Continuous build-deploy loop, only warn on errors

 ### skaffold run
-Run runs a Skaffold pipeline once, exits on any errors in the pipeline.
+Run a Skaffold pipeline once, exits on any errors in the pipeline.
 Use for:
 -  Continuous integration or continuous deployment pipelines
 -  Sanity checking after iterating on your application